jeankoffi543/kjos-laravel-parameter-mapper/README.md

 ];
 ```

-## 🔒 reject_known — Reject internal parameters
+## 🔒 reject-knowns — Reject internal parameters
-The reject_known parameter allows you to automatically reject any request that contains a parameter corresponding to an internal backend key.
+The reject-knowns parameter allows you to automatically reject any request that contains a parameter corresponding to an internal backend key.

 Purpose